syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

-### ReleaseMode issue in UWP platform
+### Release mode issue in UWP platform

 There is a known Framework issue in UWP platform.
 The custom controls will not render when deployed the application in `Release Mode`.

-The above problem can be resolved by initializing the SfDataGrid assemblies in `App.xaml.cs` in UWP project as like in below code snippet.
+The above problem can be resolved by initializing the SfDataGrid assemblies in `App.xaml.cs` in UWP project as in the following code snippet:

 {% highlight c# %}
 // In App.xaml.cs